ParallelMaths/parallel/pages/7-21-tricky-parking-problem.md

 This is a wonderful magic trick by Aleko.
 Take a look at the video below, and play along by thinking of a number or picking a random card.
 When the trick has finished, and after you have stopped being astounded, think hard about how the trick is done.
 You might need to watch the video again and note down the instructions given to you.
 If you can’t figure out the magic maths behind the trick, then click on the hint below for a full explanation of how Aleko did it, and how you can perform the trick yourself.
 You will not lose any marks by clicking on the hint.

-By the way... if you are interested in magic or enjoyed being amazed then make sure you check out the video in the additional stuff section at the end.
+By the way, if you are interested in magic or enjoyed being amazed, make sure you check out the video in the additional stuff section at the end.
 Seriously... you will not want to miss it.

 @[youtube](mQVF_d6VXcE?rel=0)